mitre/modbus/docs/modbus.md

 ### Deployment
 1. Identify the target system you would like to communicate with via the Modbus protocol.
-2. Identify a viable host for the CALDERA agent that will be sending Modbus messages to the target system.
+2. Identify a viable host for the Caldera agent that will be sending Modbus messages to the target system.
-3. Deploy the CALDERA agent to the viable host.
+3. Deploy the Caldera agent to the viable host.
 4. Run any of the Modbus plugin abilities listed below to achieve desired impact.

-*Reference the CALDERA training plugin for a step-by-step tutorial on how to deploy an agent and run abilities via a campaign.*
+*Reference the Caldera training plugin for a step-by-step tutorial on how to deploy an agent and run abilities via a campaign.*

 #### Modbus Sources and Facts